hardwario/twr-generic-node/README.md

 ## Values showed on LCD Module

 Show values of connected sensors and battery voltage (if Battery Module or Mini Battery Module is connected).
-Can be used also for chosing basic effect of LED strip (if Power Module is connected) Use left or right button on LCD Module to browse the menu.
+Can be used also for chosing basic effect of LED strip (if Power Module is connected).
+Use left or right button on LCD Module to browse the menu.

 ![](doc/lcd-menu.png)